 A Kilimanjaro climb would not be possible without porters.
 They are the backbone of all Kilimanjaro expeditions, and historically they have long been exploited by the tourism industry in Tanzania!

-In 2008, Nature Discovery was the first company who partnered with the Kilimanjaro Porter’s Assistance Project (KPAP), and we became the driving force in changing attitudes and practices for porters on Kilimanjaro.
+In 2008, Nature Discovery was one of the first companies who partnered with the Kilimanjaro Porter’s Assistance Project (KPAP), and we became the driving force in changing attitudes and practices for porters on Kilimanjaro.
 Together with KPAP, we have changed the expectations for porters on Kili, by practicing fair working conditions, honesty and transparency.
 Eight years later, we are the recognized leader in creating and affecting change in revolutionizing how Kilimanjaro porters are chosen, outfitted, treated, paid and tipped.

 Our commitment to practicing fair treatment for porters is a top priority, and we are recognized by KPAP as the company who pioneered these changes.